Washington Gov. Jay Inslee signs package of bills sparked by #MeToo movement

-Inslee said allegations in recent months against powerful men in politics, business, entertainment and media are “bringing to light how inadequate our laws rules and culture are when it comes to sexual harassment and assault.”
+Inslee said allegations in recent months against powerful men in politics, business, entertainment and media are “bringing to light how inadequate our laws, rules and culture are when it comes to sexual harassment and assault.”

 OLYMPIA — In the wake of a national conversation about sexual harassment sparked by the #MeToo movement, Washington Gov. Jay Inslee on Wednesday signed a package of bills meant to address sexual misconduct at the workplace.

-Inslee said allegations in recent months against powerful men in politics, business, entertainment and media are “bringing to light how inadequate our laws rules and culture are when it comes to sexual harassment and assault.”
+Inslee said allegations in recent months against powerful men in politics, business, entertainment and media are “bringing to light how inadequate our laws, rules and culture are when it comes to sexual harassment and assault.”

 “We must do better to make sure employers understand there is no place for these behaviors in the workplace and provide tools to help them create a workplace that is safe and supportive of all workers,” he said.